software-engineering-at-home/content/channel/001-Topic-Overview-for-2021.md

 ???

-In the Software Testing specialism I want to explore the large and complex field of validating software; the more time you spend testing, the more issues you can find - and while automation is important - so is test strategy, and resource allocation.
+In the Software Testing specialism I want to explore the large and complex field of validating software.

+In principle - the more time you spend testing, the more issues you can find - and while automation is important - so is test strategy, and resource allocation.

+Topics to explore include:
-There are many topics I want to explore from Why test?, When to manually test?, and When to Automate Testing?; cover topics such as Unit Testing, Integration testing, Schema tests, Contract testing, API testing, Smoke Tests... and approaches such as Test Driven Development, Behaviour Driven Development, TDD and BDD being the same thing?, and 5 minute commits.
+- Why test?, When to manually test?, and When to Automate Testing?;
+- Unit Testing, Integration testing, Schema tests,
+- Contract testing, API testing, Smoke Tests
+- Test Driven Development, Behaviour Driven Development, and 5 minute commits.

 ---